This is how the story of my Tristan and Isolde started, peeps! Meet the invincible fighter Tristan. What’s his secret?

 Dr. Schweizer snorts.
-“The Dutchman doesn’t have any soft spots.
+“The Ripper doesn’t have any soft spots.
 He doesn’t feel.
 That mechanism shuts itself down completely in men like him, and all that remains is anger.
 It’s the only way they can live thug life at this level.”

 Lady Marie France’s eyes stay fixed on the fighter.
 Dr. Schweizer knows—beyond the hooded gaze, she’s assessing their nemesis like a high-power computer.

 “If he doesn’t have any weaknesses, as you say.”
 Her eyes move slowly from the fighter to Dr. Schweizer.
 His heart skips a beat at the touch of her deep brown gaze.
 “We’ll make him one.”

 Dr. Schweizer stops breathing.
 “What do you have in mind?”